Home

 Demi -

-This term means half, and it applies to positions - see plié.
+This term means half.
+It applies to the positions - see plié.

 Plié [plee-AY] -